 Also our cameras have their history.

 The first year we bought the first camera.
-Today there are already seven.
+Today there are already eight.
 Their list with basic parameters and actual previews can be found here .

 Recording is ensured by Surveillance Station on Synology NAS.